delatbabel/viewpages/README.md

 (including string data) or a view name which is assumed to be a view on disk.

 So we may need another extension of the String_Blade_Compiler class to be able to have
-@include refer to a page or template name instead of a file name.
+@include refer to a page or template key instead of a file name.

+As an interim I have included a hack wereby you can include a {{ $page_content }} value in a template to have the associated page content included.
+This doesn't work to insert a template's content into another template, however.
+Also, it's an ugly hack.

 ## Callouts